Kneaded That

 Overhead picture of chocolate cinnamon roll dough rolled out and covered in cinnamon sugar and chopped chocolate before being cut into strips for chocolate cinnamon rolls with cinnamon espresso cream cheese frosting.

-Step 2: Fill & slice: Spread cinnamon-chocolate filling, sprinkle chopped chocolate, roll and cut into 12.
+Step 2: Fill and slice: Spread the cinnamon-chocolate filling, sprinkle on the chopped chocolate, then roll and cut into 12.

-Alternatively, you can cut it before rolling for the cleanest rolls (my favorite way to do it).
+Alternatively, cut the strips before rolling for the cleanest rolls — my favorite way to do it.

 Overhead picture of chocolate cinnamon roll dough rolled out and covered in cinnamon sugar and chopped chocolate rolled up before being baked into chocolate cinnamon rolls with cinnamon espresso cream cheese frosting.